Retainage Laws State Guides Educational Only

 Start with the overview below, then review the state pages for practical guidance on some of the jurisdictions contractors ask about most often.

 Important: This page is for general educational purposes only.
-Construction retainage laws, prompt payment rules, and public works requirements can change.
+Construction retainage laws, prompt payment rules, lien rules, and public works requirements can change.
 Public and private project rules may differ.
 Contract language can also affect the answer.
 For legal advice, consult a qualified attorney in the relevant state.

 Why retainage deserves close attention